enel-gdh-educational/katacoda-scenarios/docker/part1/step4-answers.md

 ```bash
 docker build -t docker-course-app:latest .
 ```
-Naturally you can change the tag.
+Naturally, you can change the tag.

 ## Exercise 5